 The choice of appliances is very subjective in a tiny home, but most people choose ones that are not bulky and that are essential for them.
 For example, you might not require an oven, and you will end up saving a lot of space by not getting one.

-The main challenge with the living room is finding comfortable couches and other furniture.
+The main challenge with furniture for the living room is finding a comfortable couch and other furniture.
 Compact couches that are also comfortable can be difficult to find which is why you need to test the couch beforehand.
 If you can find a comfortable one that also doubles as a bed, that would be the best option.

 For the TV, you have two options.
 You can either get a TV cabinet or hang the TV on the wall.
 You can get a compact TV cabinet VidaXL that also doubles as a storage space to make the most of the space you have.
 Hanging your TV is also an option but check that your walls can hold the weight before going down this route.